 2. Pack n play

-We used our dock a tot until our kids outgrew them when we slept at other people’s houses but eventually a pack n play is necessary.
+We used our dock a tot to put our kids in for naps and nighttime when we slept at other people’s houses.
+As your kids grow, though, you’ll eventually need a pack n play!

 3. Baby carrier

 Even if you’re not planning on being a big baby wearer, you need at least one carrier.
 Having the option to be hands free and carry your little one in a carrier especially in places where strollers aren’t ideal is the best.